bimmui/CARM-electronics/README.md

 ### Python Environment Setup

-Follow the steps below to set up the Conda environment for the project:
+Follow the steps below (designed to work on Windows) to set up the Conda environment for the project:

 ```bash
 # 1. Clone the Repository